elkund/g2_decomposer/README.md

 # g2_decomposer
 Matlab implementation of inverse transforms (sim.
-CONTIN MULTIQ) applied to g2 correlation functions (squared linear combination of decaying modes). see [arxiv.org/abs/2507.14106](https://arxiv.org/abs/2507.14106) for details.
+CONTIN MULTIQ) applied to g2 correlation functions (squared linear combination of decaying modes), see [arxiv.org/abs/2507.14106](https://arxiv.org/abs/2507.14106) for details.
 The analysis outputs a decomposition like the below screenshot.
 For example usage, see "example_notebook_main.m".

 ![Analys result](screenshot.png?raw=true)